Tom Brady reveals Super Bowl run came on injured left knee

-Miami – Tom Brady’s Super Bowl-winning heroics last season came with the 43-year-old quarterback knowing he major injury to his left knee that would require surgery, the Tampa Bay star revealed Wednesday.
+Miami – Tom Brady's Super Bowl-winning heroics last season came with the 43-year-old quarterback knowing he had a major injury to his left knee that required surgery, the Tampa Bay star revealed Wednesday.

 After completing a minicamp with the reigning NFL champion Buccaneers, Brady told reporters he was pleased with his rehabilitation after an operation that had been thought to be only a minor arthroscopic cleanup.